 In addition to my work as a journalist, I’m also a fiction writer and self-published author.
-I wrote and self-published a funny little book called Walking With Walser.
+I wrote and self-published a novella, Walking With Walser.

 But can it help a person learn to skate?